ucl-cssb/cneta/README.md

-Structural Variation Evolutionary Tree Analysis
+Copy Number Evolutionary Tree Analysis
 =============

 # Introduction
-This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations caused by structural variations (SVs) in tumour genomes from multiple samples of a patient.
+This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations in tumour genomes from multiple samples of a patient.

 NOTE: This repository is still under development and mainly for personal use currently.

 There are mainly 3 programs:
-* sveta: simulating SVs along a phylogenetic (coalescence) tree
+* cnets: simulating SVs along a phylogenetic (coalescence) tree
-* svtreeml: building phylogenetic trees from copy numbers with maximum likelihood approach
+* cnetml: building phylogenetic trees from copy numbers with maximum likelihood approach
-* svtreemcmc: building phylogenetic trees from copy numbers with Bayesian MCMC approach
+* cnetmcmc: building phylogenetic trees from copy numbers with Bayesian MCMC approach

 # Installation